 By always placing others before one’s self, the caregiver may become a stepping stone for other people to achieve their goals and dreams.
 While it is good to help them, over-helping them can lead to dependency and parasitism.

 How does the shadow appear in this archetype?

 For the caregiver, service is the best goal that he/she may achieve.
 Helping others, becoming a core part of their success, forming a team, sharing one’s knowledge, lending one’s resources are some of the few things that a caregiver does for other people.

 The shadow, then, appears as the caregiver sets this moral duty.
-Silently, the caregiver may have feelings of resent or pity for other people which exhibit self-love as the utmost good.
+Silently, the caregiver may have feelings of resentment or pity for other people who exhibit self-love as the utmost good.